 Data Recovery is Impossible: SSD, Cloud and Online Services

+The difficulties in recovering files deleted from SSDs, cloud and online storage services, RAID systems and NAS devices.
 In the first part of the article, we took a look at programs for recovering data from traditional hard drives.
 In this second part of the series “When Software Can’t Help” we’ll talk about flash-based (solid-state) storage, cloud storage systems and online storage services.

 Solid-State Drives (SSD)